Become part of the most popular trading market by opening a trading account with AvaTrade today!

 The forex market has high liquidity, due to an elevated supply and demand rate.
 Traders apply transactions based on financial events, as well as general events.
 Naturally, when a currency will be on a high demand, its value will raise comparing to the other currencies, and vice versa.

-If the trader believes the Euro will go up he will enter a ‘buy’ command.
+If the trader believes that the Euro will go up, he will enter a ‘BUY’ command.
 Then he will be required to select an amount – say 10,000 units.
 The price for that is $12,356, and using leverage it comes to $30.89.
-If the market responded the way the trader predicted and the Euro rose from 1.2356 to 1.2360 – 4 pips, the trader would have made a profit from this trade.
+If the market responds the way the trader predicted and the Euro rose from 1.2356 to 1.2360 – 4 pips, the trader would have made a profit from this trade.

 Why Trade Forex with AvaTrade?

 When trading forex, as well as any other instrument, you must be able to trade with confidence.
 Profits can never be guaranteed, and any type of trading has its advantages and disadvantages, as well as the risk of losing funds.
 At AvaTrade we are committed to a set of values which define our relationship with our customers.
-As such, we provide the best trading experience possible, offering top notch 24/5 multilingual customer service and the most advanced and user-friendly trading platforms, as well as the unique risk-limiting tool AvaProtect.
+As such, we provide the best trading experience possible, offering level multilingual customer service and the most advanced and user-friendly trading platforms, as well as the unique risk-limiting tool AvaProtect.

-These tools and many others allow you to trade peacefully and know that AvaTrade has your back.
-Everything we provide is on the highest possible level, and we go to great measures to constantly innovate and improve them for you.
+These tools and many others allow you to trade comfortably and know that AvaTrade has your back.
+Everything we provide is to the highest possible level, and we go to great measures to constantly innovate and improve them for you.

 What is Forex Infographic